 “We wanted to simplify information management for our mobile workers,” said Pelletier.
 “Everything is automated, so users can concentrate on core tasks without worrying about saving specific versions to the right destination or choosing the right delivery method.
 As a bonus, it makes everyday tasks easier for our IT team, too.”

-Syncplicity requires minimal IT involvement.
+Syncplicity by Axway requires minimal IT involvement.
 It integrates with legacy document and device management systems, so users will notice minimal changes to their everyday workflow.
 Plus, it gives IT more compliance flexibility while using fewer resources.
 In fact, the IT team can assign permissions by user, folders or even documents to minimize leaks and help maintain compliance.

 “It’s been wildly successful,” said Pelletier.
 “We’ve been able to change worker behaviors without forcing them to change the way they work.”